MateiMartin/FaceRecognition-API/README.md

 ## Description

-FaceRecognition-API is a simple RESTful API built with Vite, Express, and PostgreSQL.
+FaceRecognition-API is a simple RESTful API built Node, Express, and for the databse I used PostgreSQL.
 This API serves as the backend for the FaceRecognition application.

 ## Getting Started